Shades of red: Tea rose

 The color tea rose is the tint of the color that is used in interior design.
 This color is popular in interior design for painting bedrooms, especially among women.

 There is a different color sometimes called tea rose, which is the color of an orange rose called a tea rose.
 This other color is technically Congo pink.

 The first recorded use of tea rose as a color name in English was in 1884.

 Cinnabar

 The color cinnabar derives from the mineral of the same name.
 It is a slightly orange shade of red, with variations ranging from bright scarlet to brick red.

 Dark red

 This is the web color dark red.

 Fire brick

 This is the web color fire brick.

 Indian red

 The name Indian red derives from the red laterite soil found in India, which is composed of naturally occurring iron oxides.
 The first recorded use of "Indian red" as a color term in English was in 1792.

 Lust

 Lust is a rich shade of red.

 This color is not mentioned in the 1930 book A Dictionary of Color by Maerz and Paul but is found on the 1955 ISCC-NBS color list.

 Maroon (HTML/CSS)

 This is the web color called maroon in HTML/CSS.
+It only consists of red in RGB and no cyan in CMYK.